mervyns/the-green-book/src/pages/index.md

 intro:
   blurbs:
     - image: /img/img_20190622_105837.jpg
-      text: >
+      text: >-
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability.
+        We aim to deliver breaking news and interesting views from the global cannabis industry
     - image: /img/coffee-gear.png
       text: >
         We offer a small, but carefully curated selection of brewing gear and